-What is the Academic Index?
+What Is the Academic Index?

-The Academic Index is a tool that admissions officers at Ivy League and other selective colleges use to expedite the decision-making process.
+The Academic Index is a tool that admissions officers at Ivy League and other selective colleges use to expedite their decision-making process.
 Using the information from a student’s transcript and test scores, the Academic Index is a calculation that combines a student’s overall academic performance into a single numerical score.

 The AI helps admissions officers make decisions on thousands of applications in a few short months.
 It’s not the only factor in an admissions decision, but it is an important one.

-How is the Academic Index Calculated?
+How Is the Academic Index Calculated?

-Why is the Academic Index Important?
+Why Is the Academic Index Important?